angelitora/angelitora.github.io/content/papers/_index.md

 5. J.R.
 Pacheco, Ruiz-Angulo, A., R. Zenit, and R. Verzicco.
 Fluid velocity fluctuations in a collision of a sphere with a wall.
 Physics of Fluids, 23(6), 2011
 4. Ruiz-Angulo, A. and M.L.
 Hunt.
 Measurements of the coefficient of restitution for par- ticle collisions with ductile surfaces in a liquid.
 Granular Matter, 12(2):185–191, 2010
 3. N.M.
 Vriend, M.L.
 Hunt, R.W.
 Clayton, C.E.
 Brennen, K.S.
 Brantley, and Ruiz-Angulo, A. Reply to comment by B. Andreotti et al. on "Solving the mystery of booming sand dunes".
 Geophysical Research Letters, 35(8), 2008
 2. N.M.
 Vriend, M.L.
 Hunt, R.W.
 Clayton, C.E.
 Brennen, K.S.
 Brantley, and Ruiz-Angulo, A. Solving the mystery of booming sand dunes.
-Geophysical Research Letters, 34(16), 2007 1.
-Ruiz-Angulo, A. and M.L.
+Geophysical Research Letters, 34(16), 2007
+1. Ruiz-Angulo, A. and M.L.
 Hunt.
-Surface deformation in a liquid environment resulting from single-particle collisions.
+Surface deformation in a liquid environment resultingfrom single-particle collisions.
 AIChE Annual Meeting, Conference Proceedings, 2006